 Identifying the right plasticizer for a specific applications requires screening, synthesis, analysis and testing.
 Problems with a plasticizer can seriously interfere with a product’s function and quality, particularly in regard to flexibility or performance.

 Streamlining the molecule screening process

 The multivariate data analytics approach using SIMCA structured and visualized the computed properties of each molecule in a way that allowed project teams to compare performance with respect to the specifications for the plasticizers.
-By testing ideas in a virtual lab, the team of specialists was able to challenge the results before the product was synthesized.
+By testing ideas in a virtual lab, the project team was able to challenge the results before the product was synthesized.
 The visualization of the data opened up discussions that made the process more productive and efficient.